luca-nik/naiky-website/public/_posts/web3/metronome.md

 This research focuses on analyzing arbitrage opportunities within the [Metronome (MET)](https://metronome.io/) cryptocurrency ecosystem, specifically within the [Autonomous Converter Contract](https://etherscan.io/address/0x686e5ac50d9236a9b7406791256e47feddb26aba).
 The study dives into blockchain-based mechanisms and explores the potential for risk-free arbitrage using Metronome's unique economic design.

-## What You'll Find Here
+## What This Analysis Covers

-In this section, I detail my exploration of Metronome's unique economic design and the algorithmic strategy I proposed to exploit arbitrage opportunities effectively.
-Specifically, I delve into:
+In this post, I highlight my exploration of Metronome's unique economic design and the algorithmic strategy I proposed to exploit arbitrage opportunities effectively.
+Specifically, I look into:

 - The **Metronome 1.0 ecosystem** and its core components.
 - The **arbitrage opportunities** created by its dual-price mechanism.